erickyun/mpv/DOCS/man/options.rst

         Specifies the local contrast coefficient at the display peak.
 Defaults to 0.5, which means that in-gamut values will be about half as bright as when clipping.
-    bt.2390
-        Specifies the offset for the knee point.
-Defaults to 1.0, which is higher than the value from the original ITU-R specification (0.5).
-        (``--vo=gpu-next`` only)
     gamma
         Specifies the exponent of the function.
 Defaults to 1.8. linear